It seems like your browser didn't download the required fonts. Please revise your security settings and try again.

 You might want to take the following actions:

-- Move the email back to the Junk email folder – If the email you marked as a false positive was previously moved to users' Junk email folders, as opposed to being deleted, marking it as a false positive moves it back to users' inboxes.
+• Move the email back to the Junk email folder – If the email you marked as a false positive was previously moved to users' Junk email folders, as opposed to being deleted, marking it as a false positive moves it back to users' inboxes.
 If the email is truly a threat and you will likely want to remove it from users' inboxes.
-If you have Barracuda Networks' Incident Response, you can create an incident to remove the email from users' inboxes.
+With Barracuda Networks' Incident Response, you can create an incident to remove the email from users' inboxes.

 Machine learning classifiers in Email Gateway Defense are retrained on a frequent basis to reduce incorrectly blocked and incorrectly delivered emails.
 However, the data set that is used to retrain the models must represent the totality of emails submitted by customers.
 For this reason, not every single email which is submitted as a false positive will have an impact on the retraining.